Analysis | Why Adler’s Murky Tale Fuels Fears About Real Estate

-Adler Group SA, one of Germany’s biggest home landlords, grew rapidly over the past decade on the back of a real estate boom, a series of audacious takeovers and a debt pile that at one point reached about 8 billion euros ($8.5 billion).
-A 61-page report in October by short seller Fraser Perring’s Viceroy Research alleged that Adler was “built on systemic dishonesty,” sending its stock and bonds plunging even as the company denied the accusations.
-A forensic probe by KPMG has since failed to disprove many of the allegations.
-The market moves prompted a selloff in the bonds of Adler’s peers as well, as investors began questioning more broadly the surge in real estate values that fostered empire-building in an era of ultra-low interest rates.
+Adler Group SA, one of Germany’s biggest home landlords, grew rapidly over the past decade on the back of a real estate boom, a series of audacious takeovers and a debt pile that at one point reached about 8 billion euros ($8.4 billion).
+A report in October by short seller Fraser Perring’s Viceroy Research alleged that Adler was “built on systemic dishonesty,” accusations denied by the company.
+Investors started to question more broadly the surge in real estate values that fostered empire-building in an era of ultra-low interest rates.
+A probe by KPMG failed to disprove many of the allegations after the company withheld 813,000 emails from investigators.

 There’s been a swirl of intrigue that centers on Cevdet Caner, a wealthy Austrian entrepreneur whose family held a major stake in Adler, a 142-year-old company that manufactured bicycles, automobiles and typewriters before building a real estate portfolio.
 The Viceroy report alleged the company is managed for the benefit of a handful of friends and associates with Caner at the center.
 KPMG neither confirmed nor refuted that allegation as it sifted thousands of messages from Caner that it said included evidence of him scheduling meetings, influencing personnel decisions and extracting millions of euros in loosely defined consulting contracts.
 German authorities are now probing the company.
 Perring was one of the earliest critics of Wirecard AG, the Germany payment company that collapsed in 2020.